Tyreek Hill Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 - So far this season, 25.7% of the 495 passes thrown by his team have gone Hill's way.

-- Hill has seen the ball thrown his way 15 times in the red zone this season, 23.1% of his team's 65 red zone pass attempts.
+- Hill (15 red zone targets) has been the recipient of 23.1% of his team's 65 red zone pass attempts.

-- The Chiefs, who rank 13th in the NFL in points scored, have dropped back to pass 62.7% of the time while running the ball 37.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Raiders.